nmenant/iControl_LX_Lab/docs/class1/module3/lab2.rst

 Performing a PUT on a REST resource is like performing a 'select-all' and then 'replace'.

-For your iControl LX extension to handle an HTTP PUT you must implement the `onPut()` HTTP Method processor.
+For your iControl LX extension to handle an HTTP PUT, you must implement the `onPut()` HTTP Method processor.

 3. PATCH is for editing parts of a REST resource.

 Patch is for situations where you may want to change only parts of a REST resource.
-For example, lets say I want to change the 'role' of our 'new_user'
+For example, let's say I want to change the 'role' of our 'new_user'
 resource:

 .. code::